The intended purpose is threefold:

 - The partners have also distributed thousands of pamphlets with key survey findings, and worked with universities and media outlets to expand the scope of our outreach;

-- Another round of surveys and community engagement is planned in all three governorates in 2019.
+- Another round of surveys and community engagement is planned in all four governorates in 2022.

 Learn more about the data collected in Iraq by visiting the HSS Iraq Dashboard.